Spoilers off is in effect on Moments pages! All spoilers are unmarked! You Have Been Warned!

 - After he finally becomes a monster, Amai Mask is proven right when the people he just protected immediately turn on him because he is a monster, regardless of the fact that he just killed the monster that was about to kill them.
 His next act is to ask Saitama to kill him so that the latter can finally become what he believes an ideal hero should be like.

-- OVA 1 shows that although Saitama is a Humble Hero with no regard to the opinion of everyone else, his occasional wishing for fans is more out of desire for someone thanking him for his heroic deeds.
+- OVA 1 shows that although Saitama is a Humble Hero with no regard to the opinion of everyone else, his occasional wishing for fans is not actually wishing for fame, but rather out of a desire for someone to appreciate his efforts.
 Imagine risking your life to protect someone and not even getting a single word of gratitude from anybody for three years.
 Fortunately, the OVA ends with Genos, who has been studying Saitama from afar, finally deciding to ask him to become his disciple.
 It becomes heartwarming because Saitama not only gets a disciple, albeit reluctantly, but also a best friend and the first person that ever appreciates him for his heroism.

 Saitama: If I continue being a hero, this won't be the last time someones out for revenge against me.
 That is my fate.
 It can't be helped.
 I just need to change how I think.
 Right!
 I need to think positively.
 I just have to believe there will be people in this world who appreciate all the things that I do.
 I became a hero three years ago.
 I'm not saying I need fans, but it would be nice if someone noticed what I've been doing...
 Oh yeah, there was that guy who wanted to be my disciple.